EECE281GroupAwesome/Projects/Project2_Car/README.md

-Projects
+Car Project
 ========
-From the LM339, MC3004, and an OP-AMP, we will get the phase from the LM339.
+Components we will use: LM339, MC3004, and an OP-AMP.
+We will get the phase from the LM339.
 We will get 2-4 voltage values.

 Distance
 -----------